dabasler/isoplants/ReadMe.md

 observed_data$Tair <- rnorm(n,20,4)
 observed_data$RH   <- rnorm(n,70,10)
-observed_data$Lm   <- 0.06  # The fitting procedure should produce something close to this value observed_data$px   <- 0.5   # The fitting procedure should produce something close to this value
+observed_data$Lm   <- 0.06  # The fitting procedure should produce something close to this value observed_data$pex   <- 0.5   # The fitting procedure should produce something close to this value
 # create some 'measured' vaules are added to the data.frame as 'd18O_cellulose'
 # (ensure not to use a parameter name)
 noise<-(runif(n)-0.5)/10